VPB SUPPORTED PROJECT TRIUMPHS AT THE ACADEMY, GOLDEN GLOBE AND SPIRIT AWARDS 2025

 In February, FLOW also received the prestigious Golden Globe award for Best Animated Motion Picture and the Best International Film at the Independent Spirit Awards.

-was also awarded at the European Film Awards 2024 as the Best Animated Feature.
+FLOW was also awarded at the European Film Awards 2024 as the Best Animated Feature.

 La Biennale di Venezia and the Venice Production Bridge warmly congratulate Gints Zilbalodis and the entire team of FLOW on their exceptional success.